 Taking antidepressants is a standard solution for many patients who didn’t look into the alternatives.
 The popularity among the professionals and the easy access to them make the antidepressants the most common choice in depression.

 However, due to the many side effects of antidepressants, many people feel tempted to get off of them at some point.
-While we do not advise on cold-turkey or cutting antidepressants short without proper taper protocol, and an experienced treatment center, , here are some options and frequently asked questions on that topic.
+While we do not advise on cold-turkey or cutting antidepressants short without proper taper protocol, and we highly recommend seeking the care of an experienced treatment center to make sure you do not suffer with the dangerous side effects of discontinue or serotonin syndrome.
+Here are some options and frequently asked questions on that topic.
 Have also a look at our holistic depression treatment page.

 A: No matter which type of antidepressants you’re on, getting off without talking to your doctor is life-threatening.
 The risk of acting on suicidal thoughts is higher when the patient stops taking the antidepressants.
 Apart from that, suddenly ceasing on antidepressants may cause unpleasant withdrawal symptoms.
 Should you relapse and go back to the antidepressant, it will take weeks before the medication will start to show results, look into enrolling in our Luxury Rehab for help.